-- a) Advise the OFMEM of any declared "Emergency" via fax to the PEOC as soon as possible, and liaise with Emergency Management Ontario (EMO) during the emergency. - b) Contact the Lakehead Amateur Radio Club and/or the Amateur Radio Emergency Service and arrange for the Club to either be on standby or to have members attend and assist in communication functions if communications may be a problem. - c) Act as a resource person for equipment, advisors, volunteer, provincial and federal agencies. - d) Act as advisor to the Mayor. - e) Notify the PEOC via fax at the termination of a declared emergency. - f) Conduct a debriefing session, following the termination of the emergency, with all members of the ECG and other persons as directed by the ECG. - g) Keep an individual log of all actions taken following proper log protocols.
+a) Advise the OFMEM of any declared "Emergency" via fax to the PEOC as soon as possible, and liaise with Emergency Management Ontario (EMO) during the emergency.continued

+- b) Contact the Lakehead Amateur Radio Club and/or the Amateur Radio Emergency Service and arrange for the Club to either be on standby or to have members attend and assist in communication functions if communications may be a problem. - c) Schedule and coordinate meetings of the ECG at regular intervals to inform each other of actions taken and problems encountered.
+The frequency of meetings and agenda items will be established by the CEMC.
+Maps and status boards shall be prominently displayed and kept upto-date by the CEMC or by support staff designated by the CEMC. - d) Act as a resource person for equipment, advisors, volunteer, provincial and federal agencies. - e) Act as advisor to the Mayor. - f) Notify the PEOC via fax at the termination of a declared emergency. - g) Conduct a debriefing session, following the termination of the emergency, with all members of the ECG and other persons as directed by the ECG. - h) Keep an individual log of all actions taken following proper log protocols.